Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment: Pre-trial Risk Assessment

 \section{Pre-trial Risk Assessment}

-In this section, we briefly describe a particular pre-trial risk assessment instrument, called the Public Safety Assessment (PSA), used in Dane county, Wisconsin, that motivates our methodology.
-The PSA is an algorithmic recommendation that is designed to help judges make their pre-trial release decisions.
-After explaining how the PSA is constructed, we describe an original randomized experiment we conducted to evaluate the impact of the PSA on judges' pre-trial decisions.
-In Section~\ref{sec:application}, we apply the proposed methodology to the data from this experiment in order to learn a new, robust algorithmic recommendation to improve judicial decisions.
-Interested readers should consult \citet{greiner2020_rct} and \citet{Imai2020} for further details of the PSA and experiment.
+We now briefly describe the particular PRAI, called the Public Safety Assessment (PSA), used in Dane County, Wisconsin.
+The PSA is an algorithmic recommendation designed to help judges make their pre-trial release decisions.
+We will also describe an original randomized experiment we conducted to evaluate the impact of the PSA on judges' decisions.
+In Section~\ref{sec:application}, we analyze this experimental dataset and consider how to improve outcomes by modifying certain aspects of the PSA system.
+Interested readers should consult \citet{greiner2020_rct} and \citet{Imai2020} for further details of the PSA and experiment; the study dataset has been made publicly available.

-Our primary goal is to construct new algorithmic scoring and recommendation rules that can potentially lead to a higher overall expected utility than the status quo rules we discuss, while retaining the high level of transparency, interpretability, and robustness.
-In particular, we would like to develop robust algorithmic rules that are guaranteed to outperform the current rules with high probability.
-Crucially, we are concerned with the consequences of implementing these algorithmic policies on overall outcomes \citep[see also][]{Imai2020}.
-Although evaluating the \emph{classification accuracy} of these algorithms also requires counterfactual analysis \citep[see, e.g.,][]{Kleinberg2018,Coston2020}, this is not our goal.
-Similarly, while there are many factors besides the risk assessment instruments that affect the judge's decision and the arrestee's behavior (e.g., the relationship between socioeconomic status and the ability to post bail), we focus on changing the existing algorithms rather than intervening on the other factors.